Sulthan (2021 film): Plot

 Rukmani reprimands Sulthan, and Sulthan stops an attempt by Mansoor and the gang to kill Jayaseelan.
 An angered Sulthan severely beats up Jayaseelan and his men.
 Meanwhile, the police force starts a sting operation to kill all goons in the city to attain peace.
 Sulthan learns about the news and extends their stay in the village for five months, practising agriculture day and night.
 A corporate businessman, John Dhar, arrives and asks Sulthan to buy the mountain, but Sulthan refuses.
 Enraged, John Dhar sends goons to kill Sulthan, but Sulthan beats them all.
-Micheal, a gang member, becomes bitter towards Sulthan after Sulthan beat him up after he fought with a man who sexually assaulted a woman.
+Michael, a gang member, becomes bitter towards Sulthan after Sulthan beat him up after he fought with a man who sexually assaulted a woman.

 Plants eventually grow on their land, rewarding the gang's hard work.
 John Dhar grows enraged, but Amith Raj, a part of the Ministry of Mines, postpones the inspection so that John can prove the lands are barren.
 Rukmani reciprocates Sulthan's feelings and accepts the marriage proposal.
 Sulthan and Rukmani get engaged in front of the villagers and the gang grandly.
-Sulthan buys two acres of land for a gang by selling his house and spending his savings.
+Sulthan buys two acres of land for the gang by selling his house and spending his savings.
 That night on the bus, John Dhar's goons fatally stab Mansoor, but Sulthan beats them.
 Mansoor dies due to his injuries.
 The gang prepares to kill the businessman, but Sulthan stops them.
 Michael challenges Sulthan to a fight, but Sulthan overpowers him, leading to the gang loathing him.

 The gang leaves Sulthan and the village, making him devastated, and John Dhar plans to burn the town.
 Jayaseelan calls Sulthan and tells him he brought people to kill Sulthan and the villagers.
 Sulthan decides to protect the village from Jayaseelan and John Dhar.
 He evacuates the villagers, but he stays back to protect the town.
 The businessman and his men arrive at night and burn the crops, but Sulthan, his guard, Gada, and a few farmers kill many of John Dhar's henchmen, but Sulthan gets injured.
 Sulthan beats up and kills John Dhar and his men.
 Jayaseelan and his men arrive with a kidnapped Rukmani, but the gang arrives when they learn about Sulthan's sacrifices to protect them, and Michael apologises to Sulthan.
 They reconcile with Sulthan, and they kill Jayaseelan and his men.
 The gang begins working again in agriculture while Sulthan and Rukmani watch on.